SzokolAttila/PillPal/Documentation.md

 - **EditMedicineRemedyFor(int id, CreateMedicineRemedyFor createDto, string token)** requires admin role to update an existing MedicineRemedyFor in the database.
 Throws an argument exception if any issue comes up.
 - **DeleteMedicineRemedyFor(int id, string token)** requires admin role to delete an existing MedicineRemedyFor from the database.
 Throws an exception if anything goes amiss, such as the item not being found.

+### DTOs
+In this project we use DTOs solely for the purpose of regulating data that gets posted to the database.
+To each class that functions as a table in the database belongs a CreateDto.
+These are in most cases similar to the original class, but the ID property is excluded from all of them (because the ID is assigned by the database).

+#### CreateUserDto
+Has only two properties: Username and Password.
+After posting this to the database, the password gets hashed and is stored in that format for obvious security reasons.

+#### CreateReminderDto
+This DTO is a bit more complex than the previous one.
+It consists of two foreign keys (UserId and MedicineId) and four other properties (When, DoseCount, DoseMg, TakingMethod).

+#### CreateMedicineDto
+As its name suggests, it is used for creating Medicines.
+Consists of four properties (Name, Description, PackageUnit, Manufacturer).

+#### CreateSideEffectDto
+Since SideEffect objects are quite simple, this class is only made up of a single property, Effect.

+#### CreateMedicineSideEffectDto
+This class is used to create a join table entry that joins a SideEffect and a Medicine together.
+For that exact reason, it has two properties: MedicineId and SideEffectId.

+#### CreateActiveIngredientDto
+Has a single property: Ingredient.

+#### CreateMedicineActiveIngredientDto
+Used to join an ActiveIngredient and a Medicine together, as a join table entry.
+Consists of two properties: MedicineId and ActiveIngredientId

+#### CreateRemedyForDto
+Used to create an entry for the RemedyFor table.
+Has a single property (Ailment).

+#### CreateMedicineRemedyForDto
+Used to create a join table entry for the MedicineRemedyFor table, which joins together a Medicine and a RemedyFor.
+Properties: MedicineId, RemedyForId.

+#### CreatePackageSizeDto
+This class is different from the rest of the join table classes, because it doesn't join two tables together, only complements data to the Medicine table.
+Properties: MedicineId, Size.

 ## WebAPI
 ### Validators
 We use different validators for each model, so we can check if user adds a new item or modifies an existing one in the proper way.
 Controllers get the validators via dependency injection and validates data passed in body for POST and PUT requests.